zhqu1148980644/TMP/leetcode/113-Path-Sum-II.md

 class Solution {
 public:
     vector<vector<int>> pathSum(TreeNode* root, int sum) {
+        // No need to make new path vector for recording nodes
-        TreeNode * prev = NULL;
+        // s itself is composed by all nodes of the current path TreeNode * prev = NULL;
         vector<TreeNode *> s;
         vector<vector<int>> res;